will-henney/muse-hii-regions/notebooks/01-01-more-line-ratios.md

 g.fig.suptitle("Correlation between Ha and Hb brightness");
 ```

 So, the slope is not unity, meaning the extinction is not zero.
-But the intercept os not zero either.
+But the intercept is not zero either.
 Clearly, we must fix that

 ### Correct zero point of Hβ map